lintang-b-s/kafka-streams-movies-aggregator/README.md

      6. docker-compose -f docker-compose-app.yml up -d, wait until all container up & running (5-10 minutes, due to building multistage image movie-search), building & creating container movie-service,movie-streams, and movie-search
      7. python3 insertMovieToMovieService.py, wait for 10-15 minutes, wait until "done" message printed. inserting movies data  with releases between 2020-2023 to postgresql from movie-service
      8. docker-compose -f docker-compose-stream.yml up -d, wait about 5-6 minutes for the data stream to process
+     9. import postman collection file in config/movie-test-stream.postman_collection.json
-    9. test the query for movies with releases between 2020-2023(ex.
+    10. test the query for movies with releases between 2020-2023(ex.
 Oppenheimer, Dune,etc. Not all movies available)  using the movie-elasticsearch(port 8080) folder in the postman collection (dont search by query release year due to a timestamp stream conversion failure)

  ```